ntop/ntopng/doc/src/developing_alerts/developing_alerts.rst

 Alerts
 ======

-Callbacks create alerts as part of their implementation.
-A callback, during its execution, can detect a certain condition (e.g., an anomaly) for which it decides to create an alert.
-When the callback decides to create an alert, it informs ntopng by passing a reference to the alert.
+Checks create alerts as part of their implementation.
+A check, during its execution, can detect a certain condition (e.g., an anomaly) for which it decides to create an alert.
+When the check decides to create an alert, it informs ntopng by passing a reference to the alert.

 Alerts are implemented with C++ classes.
 Alert interfaces are declared in classes: